 Frequently asked questions

 What is the best car insurance in Illinois?

 What do I need to get car insurance in Illinois?

 To sign up for a car insurance policy, you will need your personal information — like your date of birth, address and driver’s license number — and the information of any other drivers you need to list on the policy.
 You will also need the make, model and vehicle identification number (VIN) of the vehicles you want to insure.
 Finally, make sure you have access to your finances and bank account information.

 What is the penalty for not having auto insurance in Illinois?

-Getting caught without car insurance in Illinois is a serious offense.
+Driving without car insurance in Illinois is a serious offense.
 You could face a fine of up to $1000, a suspended registration or license, an impounded vehicle and higher insurance premiums.
-You may also have to pay additional fees to reinstate your registration and could even face a waiting period of several months if you’re a repeat offender.
+You may also have to pay additional fees to reinstate your registration or license and could even face a waiting period of several months if you are a repeat offender.
 If you cause an accident without insurance coverage, you will be responsible for the damages out of pocket.